RaydenSec/IT-Notes/windows_cli.md

 ## net

 ## Release+Renew DHCP address
 `ipconfig /release` -> `ipconfig /renew`
 - Releases assigned IP address back to DHCP pool
 - After releasing IP, renew a new IP from local DHCP Server (useful when moving to different areas in enterprise network, or when switching subnets
 - Also good if having DHCP IP Address issues

+## Local Arp Table
+`arp -a`
+- Check local ARP table on computer to see all MAC addresses device knows on network

 ## explorer.exe
 `explorer.exe [path]`